 - Pilot Programming

 - All programming, no matter the organization, must be in place for a minimum of two (2) full years before seeking funding and come with three program reference letters from community leaders before submitting a proposal.
+Also required is how the overall program has impacted the community and the number of participants from years one and two.

 - Political Contributions